 Back to the Maghreb.

-For my recipe, I used homemade goat milk ricotta and added some finely grated lemon zest and fresh thyme.
+For my recipe, I used homemade goat milk ricotta (thanks to L&B Farm for the fresh goat milk!) and added some finely grated lemon zest and fresh thyme.
 It worked very well.
 When buying your phyllo dough, make sure you get the best quality available and pay attention to the manufacture and expiration dates.
 I’ve been disappointed by old, dry, and flaky phyllo.
 The rest of the ingredients are easy, and I share my recipe for the Chermoula spice blend below in the notes.

 Onward to the Maghreb!